danylokravchenko/GeoYCSB/mongodb/README.md

 ### 4. Run YCSB

 Now you are ready to run!
-First, use the asynchronous driver to load the data:

-    ./bin/ycsb load mongodb-async -s -P workloads/workloada > outputLoad.txt

-Then, run the workload:

-    ./bin/ycsb run mongodb-async -s -P workloads/workloada > outputRun.txt

-Similarly, to use the synchronous driver from MongoDB Inc. we load the data:
+Use the synchronous driver from MongoDB Inc. to load the data:

     ./bin/ycsb load mongodb -s -P workloads/workloada > outputLoad.txt